majabojarska/blog/content/pve_e1000e_hangups.md

 The driver version is essentially the OS kernel version, visibly running PVE kernels on the PVE hosts.

-I've also retrieved compared the offload feature enablement across the same hosts, using:
+I've also retrieved the offload feature enablement status across the same hosts, using:

 ```sh
 ethtool --show-features <iface_name> | grep offload